 You can hide specific sheets in a workbook.
 This allows you to add meta content which is not meant for a resource workbook.
 Hiding simplifies the workbook design process.

-To hide a sheet, right-click it on the sheet selector in Report Designer and select Hide.
-The sheet is no longer visible in Reports, Report Designer and the generated PDFs.
-To view and edit the sheet again, right-click any sheet on the sheet selector in Report Designer and select the sheet you want to display.
+To hide a sheet, right-click it on the sheet selector in Designer and select Hide.
+The sheet is no longer visible in Reports, Designer and the generated PDFs.
+To view and edit the sheet again, right-click any sheet on the sheet selector in Designer and select the sheet you want to display.
 You also have the option to display all the hidden sheets:

 When using the Find command (CTRL+F) in Jedox Web, you have the option to search the entire workbook.
 To enable this, select Options on the Find and Replace window.
 On the Within option, select Workbook.